 Where/when do I pay registration fees?

-Registration fees are payable at the pool, on the first day of lessons.
+Registration fees are due by the first day of lessons.
 We accept Interac e-Transfer (sent to firstname.lastname@example.org).
 Detailed instructions are sent to those registered for a session before the first lesson.

 Who are the instructors?

 Instructors are all volunteer Laurentian University students who have been put through a three-step screening and training process.

 Three-three fully qualified, paid lifeguards, employed directly by the Laurentian pool are always on duty during lessons.